akanta-palo/sample_app/README.md

 * rails generate new controller: rails generate controller ControllerName <optional action names>

 * attr accessor allows retrieve (get) and assign (set)

+* debug(params) if Rails.env.development? to display the debug log

+* assert_no_difference will result in no difference of the user.count at the start and the end of test.

+* assert_template checks that failed submission will re-render the new action